mubeeen1/sakura-downloader/README.md

 ## ✨⚡ Features That Glow in the Dark ⚡✨

--   **User-Friendly Web Interface**: Easy to navigate, with dedicated pages for each platform.
+-   🕹️ **User-Friendly Web Interface**: Navigate the digital grid with ease, dedicated pages for each platform.
--   **Wide Platform Support**: Download media from your favorite sites.
+-   🌐 **Wide Platform Support**: Hack into your favorite sites and download media effortlessly.
--   **Metadata Fetching**: Retrieves title, description, and thumbnail for a better user experience.
+-   🧠 **Metadata Fetching**: Snatch titles, descriptions, and thumbnails for a slick preview.
--   **Safe Filenames**: Automatically sanitizes filenames to prevent errors.
+-   🔒 **Safe Filenames**: Auto-sanitized filenames to keep your downloads glitch-free.
--   **Temporary File Management**: Downloads files to a temporary server location and provides a cleanup mechanism.
+-   🗑️ **Temporary File Management**: Files live in a temporary server zone, cleaned up to keep the system lean.

-### Supported Platforms
+### Supported Platforms 🚀

 -   ✅ TikTok
 -   ✅ YouTube (Video & Audio)